 What are Rooftop Tents?

 It’s widely rumored that the Rooftop Tent concept started in Australia.
-With bugs as big as big as some of our family pets it seems all the wiser that these amazing tents were championed down under as a means to keep people safe and sound above all the critters and creatures of the outback.
+With bugs as big as some of our family pets it seems all the wiser that these amazing tents were championed down under as a means to keep people safe and sound above all the critters and creatures of the outback.

 RTT’s are tents that are aptly named “rooftop tents” because they get installed on your rooftop.
 They connect to the cross beams of your vehicle or trailer.
 They offer a more pleasant camping experience being that they’re quick to deploy, up off the ground and usually built to handle the weather better.